kotttoncandy/Aloha-Bird-Quest/README.md

 Running it through HTML has some features removed.
 Features such as precise location and AR will not be available on the HTML build

 # iOS
-Note: A MacOS computer is needed to run on iOS
+Note: A MacOS computer WITH XCode INSTALLED is needed to run on iOS
 1. Open Xcode and Your Project

-    Launch Xcode from your Applications folder.
-    Open your project by going to File > Open and selecting your .xcodeproj or .xcworkspace file (whichever is available—use .xcworkspace if your project uses CocoaPods).
+    Double Click on the .xcodeproj

 2. Select a Target Device